 This project explores real-time interactive world-building in virtual reality.
 Users speak and objects appear around them.
 They ask kindly and mountains move.
 Basically, it turns them into the gods of their own terrible little worlds.
 Voice control allows virtual reality to feel a little closer to our reality, in which spoken words have meaning and merit responses.
 This experience allows us to consider what might happen when virtual reality advances enough to feel truly real: will we all succumb to the temptations of complete control and live our lives in VR?

-This mask was 3D scanned using a technique called photogrammetry.
+Click here to see the 3D model This mask was 3D scanned using a technique called photogrammetry.
 Many (>150) photos are taken of the mask from different angles and depth information is extracted from these photos using specialized software.
 The result is a cloud of several million points plotted in 3D space from which a ‘mesh’ describing the mask’s surface can be created.
 The print seen here is a ‘texture map’ — a 2D image which, when unwrapped over the surface of this model, describes its color and brightness at every point.

-While modern life is full of job, family, academic and interpersonal responsibilities, “Take the Money and Run” is a game that allows anyone to live out their dreams of dropping our of the rat-race and traveling the world (in a safe and much less expensive way).
+While modern life is full of job, family, academic and interpersonal responsibilities, “Take the Money and Run” is a game that allows anyone to live out their dreams of dropping out of the rat-race and traveling the world (in a safe and much less expensive way).

 Produced short film “Around the Corner” shot in NYC and surrounding area.
 Organized 3-day shoot, managed expenses, equipment pickup and drop-off, transportation, permitting with NYC Department of Film and Television as well as NYC Parks Department, and hiring of production staff.

 For a couple of years, I made Electrostatic (ES) headphone drivers (the part of the headphones which produce noise) for my personal use.
 This was inspired in large part by the incredible post and documentation found here about a similar project undertaken by a user on the “head-fi” forum about headphones.